-Newburgh's Outdoor Film Series to Screen 'Back to the Future'
+Newburgh's Outdoor Film Series to Screen 'Night of the Living Dead'

 Catch 'Casablanca,' 'Night of the Living Dead,' and more at the Liberty Street Film Series, extending through the summer.